Zenika/spring-workshop/Slides/09_spring_boot.md

 - Contains your application and all its dependencies
 - Easy to deploy, easy to run
-- Can embed a shell script for the jar file to be executable !
+- Can embed a shell script into the jar: makes the jar file executable (OS-dependent) !

 ```xml
 <plugin>